 - There is no known level of lead exposure that is considered safe.

 Lead is a naturally occurring toxic metal found in the Earth’s crust.
 Its widespread use has resulted in extensive environmental contamination, human exposure and significant public health problems in many parts of the world.

-Important sources of environmental contamination include mining, smelting, manufacturing and recycling activities, and, in some countries, the continued use of leaded paint and leaded gasoline.
+Important sources of environmental contamination include mining, smelting, manufacturing and recycling activities, and, in some countries, the continued use of leaded paint, leaded gasoline, and leaded aviation fuel.
 More than three quarters of global lead consumption is for the manufacture of lead-acid batteries for motor vehicles.
-Lead is, however, also used in many other products, for example pigments, paints, solder, stained glass, crystal vessels, ammunition, ceramic glazes, jewellery, toys and in some cosmetics and traditional medicines.
+Lead is, however, also used in many other products, for example pigments, paints, solder, stained glass, lead crystal glassware, ammunition, ceramic glazes, jewellery, toys and in some cosmetics and traditional medicines.
 Drinking water delivered through lead pipes or pipes joined with lead solder may contain lead.
 Much of the lead in global commerce is now obtained from recycling.

 Young children are particularly vulnerable to the toxic effects of lead and can suffer profound and permanent adverse health effects, particularly affecting the development of the brain and nervous system.
 Lead also causes long-term harm in adults, including increased risk of high blood pressure and kidney damage.
 Exposure of pregnant women to high levels of lead can cause miscarriage, stillbirth, premature birth and low birth weight, as well as minor malformations.